She110ck/dotfiles/README.md

 ## Issues

+## Keyboard layout indicator
+The biggest issue that I had.
+This is the hell.
+There's **NO WAY** to find out which keyboard layout is currently active.
+What the hell?

+There is only one tool- `gxkb` which is defines active keyboard layout and shows on tray (still ne cli).
+And guess what?
+Flags are missing.

 ### Bluetooth
 I had a bluetooth issue when tired to connect my headphones.
 Tried to install pipewire, didn't work.